 Peter Facinelli has established himself as one of Hollywood’s most sought-after actors with distinctive and impressive performances.
-He recently formed his own production company, Facinelli Films, and is currently working on a variety of projects which allows him the opportunity to expand his creative talents as a writer, producer, director and actor.
+He has formed his own production company, A7SLEFilms, and is currently working on a variety of projects which allows him the opportunity to expand his creative talents as a writer, producer, director and actor.

 Peter also can be seen in the movie “Loosies” which he wrote and stars in.
-Peter plays a young pickpocket in the New York subways, living a fast, free, lifestyle when is confronted by a woman whom he had a one night affair.
+Peter plays a young pickpocket in the New York subways, living a fast and free lifestyle when is confronted by a woman with whom he had a one night affair.
 She informs him that she is pregnant with his child.
 He must now choose between continuing the lifestyle he leads or take responsibility for his actions.
-The movie was released On Demand and via iTunes in November, 2011 and in theaters January 4, 2012.
-It is now available on DVD & Blu-Ray.
+The movie is now available on DVD & Blu-Ray.

 Peter also had a recurring role on “Damages”, FX’s award winning legal thriller starring Glenn Close.
 The show’s first season finds Patty Hewes (Close) attempting to win a class-action lawsuit against the former CEO of a corporation (Ted Danson).
-Her entire case hinged on the concealed testimony of Gregory Malina, portrayed by Facinelli.
-His additional television credits include a starring role in McG’s sexy one-hour drama “Fastlane” and a recurring role as a promising art student and love interest for Lauren Ambrose’s character in the award winning HBO Series “Six Feet Under.”
+Her entire case hinged on the concealed testimony of Gregory Malina, portrayed by Peter.
+His additional television credits included a recurring role as a promising art student and love interest for Lauren Ambrose’s character in the award winning HBO Series “Six Feet Under.”
 Facinelli shared the cast’s 2005 nomination for the SAG Award for Best Ensemble in a Drama.

 “download lo-res” “download hi-res”